senzing-garage/knowledge-base/HOWTO/install-senzing-with-local-rpm.md

 1. Run the docker container.
    This will download the RPM files.
-   This step only needs to be performed once.
+   This step only needs to be performed once for each version of the Senzing RPM.
-   If it has been performed, skip to
+   If the files were previously downloaded, skip to [RPM filenames](#rpm-filenames).
-   [RPM filenames](#rpm-filenames).
    Example: